 - Follow very strict moral and ethical standards

 - Create extensive lists and rules

-- Be very stingy with money and may hoard money or other items
+- Be very stingy with money, and may hoard money or other items

 OCPD is usually treated with individual psychotherapy or counseling that focuses on helping people accept themselves, change inflexible thinking, and get more in touch with their feelings.
-Unlike OCD, medicine is not usually prescribed for people with OCPD, although certain antidepressants, such as SSRIs, may be helpful for some.
+Unlike OCD, medication is not usually prescribed for people with OCPD, although certain antidepressants, such as SSRIs, may be helpful for some.
 Hospitalization is rarely needed for people with OCPD, unless extreme stress results in compulsive behaviors that cause harm or lead to immobility.

 Although both OCD and OCPD involve obsessive and compulsive behaviors, OCD is often a more severe and disabling condition.
 Many people with either OCD and OCPD can improve their mental health through treatment and lead fulfilling lives.

 Mental Health America

 Obsessive compulsive disorder (OCD).
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated November 19, 2015.
 Accessed March 25, 2016.

 Obsessive-compulsive disorder (OCD).
 Mental Health America website.
 Available at: http://www.nmha.org/conditions/ocd.
 Accessed March 25, 2016.